HorseyofCoursey/zeroplay/README.md

 # ZeroPlay

-A lightweight H.264 video player for the Raspberry Pi, built as a modern replacement for the discontinued omxplayer.
+A lightweight H.264 video player for Linux SBCs, built as a modern replacement for the discontinued omxplayer.
 Uses the V4L2 M2M hardware decoder, DRM/KMS display, and ALSA audio — zero CPU video decode, zero X11 dependency.

 have a nice day ;)